Workflow Automation for Government: What’s the Path to Success?

 When Sonoma County, California made the move to workflow automation, it was very deliberate about identifying several workflows it wanted to automate as pilot programs.
 It decided to focus on its litigation hold process, staff development fund requests and approvals, travel request forms, advertising fund requests, and services collaboration and delivery process.

 The results?
-Using our own TAP offering, Sonoma County saw each pilot program reach 90% completion after just six months, with little need for IT help.
+Using our own Workflow Automation offering, Sonoma County saw each pilot program reach 90% completion after just six months, with little need for IT help.
 Select employees only needed one hour per week to design these workflows.

 By choosing the right workflow automation platform, Sonoma County “discovered innovative ways to quickly transform what used to be disparate business processes and functions into collaborative, automated workflows with incredible reporting capabilities,” according to Carolyn Staats, Sonoma County Records Manager.